anulaibar/he-2022/index.md

 The WiFi is called "BigHero6" with password "oriavehl".

 The trash room is located in the opposite building, to the right of the entrance.
+Use the apartment key to get in.

 We left a cooler in the hallway which connects to the car cigarette outlet - could be useful on your trip to Gothenburg perhaps.